PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

 Basis Conversion
 ================

-B-spline patch
+B-spline Patch
 **************

-The following diagram shows how **Osd** shader processes b-spline patches.
+The following diagram shows how the **Osd** shaders process b-spline patches.

 .. image:: images/osd_shader_bspline.png

-While regular patches are expressed as b-spline patches in Far::PatchTable, **Osd** shader converts them into Bezier basis patches, for simplicity and efficiency.
+While regular patches are expressed as b-spline patches in Far::PatchTable, the **Osd** shader converts them into Bezier basis patches for simplicity and efficiency.
 This conversion is performed in the tessellation control stage.
 The boundary edge evaluation and single crease matrix evaluation are also resolved during this conversion.
 OsdComputePerPatchVertexBSpline() can be used for this process.